Cost of Attendance

 More information about NelNet can be found here.

-Spring Semester 2018 Student Financial Aid Refund Dates:
+Fall Semester 2021 Student Financial Aid Refund Dates:

 Students officially withdrawing from South Georgia State College after paying fees for the term will be issued a 100% refund for tuition, mandatory fees, campus housing and meal plans, PROVIDED THE OFFICAL WITHDRAWAL OCCURS NO LATER THAN THE LAST OFFICIAL DAY OF DROP/ADD FOR REFUNDS.
 STUDENTS OFFICIALLY WITHDRAWING FROM ALL CLASSES AFTER THE OFFICIAL DROP/ADD DAY WILL RECEIVE A REFUND BASED UPON THE FOLLOWING BOARD OF REGENTS REFUND POLICY: